prototypefund/Digital_Bargeld-docs/api-mint.rst

-Refreshing creates `n` new coins from `m` old coins, where the sum of denominations of the new coins must be smaller than the sum of the old coins' denominations plus melting (refresh) and withdrawal fees charged by the mint.
+Refreshing creates `n` new coins from `m` old coins, where the sum of denominations of the new coins must be smaller than the sum of the old coins' denominations plus melting (refresh) and withdrawal fees charged by the exchange.
-The refreshing API can be used by wallets to melt partially spent coins, making transactions with the freshly minted coins unlinkabe to previous transactions by anyone except the wallet itself.
+The refreshing API can be used by wallets to melt partially spent coins, making transactions with the freshly exchangeed coins unlinkabe to previous transactions by anyone except the wallet itself.

 However, the new coins are linkable from the private keys of all old coins using the /refresh/link request.
-While /refresh/link must be implemented by the mint to achieve taxability, wallets do not really ever need that part of the API during normal operation.
+While /refresh/link must be implemented by the exchange to achieve taxability, wallets do not really ever need that part of the API during normal operation.

 .. _refresh:
 .. http:post:: /refresh/melt

   "Melts" coins.
-Invalidates the coins and prepares for minting of fresh coins.
+Invalidates the coins and prepares for exchangeing of fresh coins.
 Taler uses a global parameter `kappa` for the cut-and-choose component of the protocol, for which this request is the commitment.
 Thus, various arguments are given `kappa`-times in this step.
 At present `kappa`